jwilsson/deployy-mcdeployface/README.md

 pm2 start --watch dist/ start dist/index.js -- /path/to/config.json
 ```

+When you start you will get a list of what webhooks to add to each repo.
+The URL to ping should include a name of the repo in a `target` query string, `http://example.com:1234/?target=deployy-mcdeployface` will trigger a deploy for this script.

 Then, whenever a push to a GitHub repo is made, this script will be pinged and perform the steps outlined for that repo.

 For example: